Immigrant teen seeking abortion asks court to reconsider

 WASHINGTON (AP) - Attorneys for a pregnant teen being held in a Texas immigration facility are asking a federal appeals court to reconsider its decision not to order the government to let her obtain an abortion.

-Lawyers for the 17-year-old on Sunday asked the U.S. Court of Appeals for the District of Columbia to hold another hearing before all the judges on the court.
+Lawyers for the 17-year-old on Sunday asked the U.S. Court of Appeals for the District of Columbia to hold another hearing before all the court’s judges.
+The government Monday asked the court to deny a re-hearing.

-A three-judge panel ruled against the teen Friday, giving the government until Oct.
-31 to find a sponsor to take in the teen so she could get an abortion on her own.
+A three-judge panel ruled panel Friday that the government should be given more time to try to release the teen so that she could obtain the abortion outside of government custody.

-Her lawyers have accused federal officials of unlawfully restricting the teen’s rights.
-But the U.S. Department of Health and Human Services says it has a policy of “refusing to facilitate” abortions for minors in its care.
+The court ruled 2-1 that the government should have until Oct.
+31 to release the girl to a so-called sponsor, such as an adult relative in the United States.